risoflora/libsagui/README.md

 ## Building/installing

-The easiest way to build the library is using a Docker container as builder.
+The easiest way to build the library is using a Docker container as a builder.
 Follow the instructions at [libsagui-docker/README.md](https://github.com/risoflora/libsagui-docker/blob/master/README.md) for more details.